 Code Smells Specific to Objective-C

 The book’s catalog of code smells relate to good practices of object-oriented programming.
 I’m going to start a series that is specific to Objective-C code smells.
 Here’s a tentative list to give you a preview:

-- 9 Code Smells of Preprocessor Use
+- 9 Code Smells of the Preprocessor (and Their Fixes)

 - #imports Gone Wild!
 How to Tame File Dependencies

 - 4 Ways Precompiled Headers Cripple Your Code

 - Is Dot Notation in Objective-C 100% Pure Evil?

 …or maybe not!
 I switched, see In Which I Embrace Dot Notation…

 - Objective-C init: Why It’s Helpful to Avoid Messages to self

 I think this’ll be interesting, and sometimes even controversial.
 (Dot notation, anyone?)
 So be sure to come back — subscribe to keep up with the latest postings!

 - Refactoring: The Book that Changed Everything for Me